De-Armoring: A Pathway to Connection.

 Why Nervous System Attunement Is Key

 At the heart of de-armoring is nervous system regulation.
-The tension and patterns we hold in the body often, if not always, come from our natural survival responses, in our current era these are typically categorized as fight, flight, freeze, or fawn.
+The tension and patterns we hold in the body often, if not always, come from our natural survival responses; in our current era, these are typically categorized as fight, flight, freeze, or fawn.

 If tension is released too quickly or without adequate safety, the nervous system can become overwhelmed, reinforcing the very patterns we’re trying to release.
 That’s why Somatic Alignment carefully integrates de-armoring with nervous system attunement, ensuring the process feels gentle, safe, and sustainable.

-The Benefits of De-Armoring
+Part Three: The Benefits of De-Armoring and Letting Life Live

 Benefits include: